jamiewilbraham/azure-docs/articles/cognitive-services/Labs/Conversation-Learner/tutorials/12-entity-detection-callback.md

 ---
-title: How to use entity detection callback with a Conversation Learner model - Microsoft Cognitive Research Technologies | Microsoft Docs
+title: How to use entity detection callback with a Conversation Learner model - Cognitive Research Technologies | Microsoft Docs
 titleSuffix: Azure
 description: Learn how to use entity detection callback with a Conversation Learner model.
 services: cognitive-services